 1. Continue doing what you’ve been doing

 Senioritis is something that can affect many high school seniors as they are waiting for college acceptance letters.
-It includes slacking off in classes, cutting classes or disengaging from extracurricular activities.
-Although your applications have been submitted, changes in grades could come into play during the admissions process.
-Keep doing your best in school to ensure that those acceptance letters that arrive don’t get rescinded.
+It can include slacking off in classes, cutting classes, or disengaging from extracurricular activities.
+Although your applications are submitted, changes in grades could come into play during the admissions process.
+Keep doing your best in school to ensure those acceptance letters that arrive don’t get rescinded.
 In other words, keep your eye on the prize!